XenitAB/xenitab.github.io/docs/blog/12factor.md

 This factor is now more or less written into law.
 Function-as-a-service platforms typically provide transparent horizontal scaling.
 In Kubernetes deployments you just give the number of pods you expect.

 The mechanics of horizontal scalability is thus addressed in 2022.
-The central challenge for any successful app is to distribute work across multiple processes and backing services in such a way that it actually achieves real horizontal scalability.
+The central challenge for any successful app is to distribute work across multiple processes and backing services in such a way that it actually achieves meaningful horizontal scalability.
 The typical RDBMS-backed web app usually has its scalability completely constrained by its backing database, forcing vertical scaling of the RDBMS - a matter of allocating additional CPUs.
-This is often expensive and yields only marginal improvement.
+This is often expensive and tends to yield only marginal improvement.

 Is short, horizontal scalability is much preferable over vertical scalability but it is strictly a result of software architecture.
-It is therefore vital to identify early those apps that will actually require scaling so that they can be properly architected.
+It is therefore vital to identify early those apps that will actually require significant scale-out so that they can be properly architected.

-Despite the dominance of the serverless paradigm in the software-as-a-service realm, there is still an overhang from the era of virtual scaling which the Twelve Factor App tries to break with.
-For example, the VMs of Java, Node, Python and Ruby maintain large volumes of reflection metadata and are very reluctant to de-allocate memory, leading to significant inefficiency on scale-out.
+Despite the dominance of the serverless paradigm in the software-as-a-service realm, there is still an overhang from the era of vertical scaling which the Twelve Factor App tries to break with.
+For example, the virtual machines of Java, Node, Python and Ruby maintain large volumes of reflection metadata and are very reluctant to de-allocate memory, leading to significant inefficiency on scale-out.
 A new generation of ecosystems, lead by Go and Rust, are more frugal in this respect.

 Indicators: